 Home Sale Law in Rhode Island

-While it's possible in North Providence, Rhode Island for individuals to buy or sell property on their own, this is not the only (or necessarily best) option.
+While it's possible in Bristol, Rhode Island for individuals to buy or sell property on their own, this is not the only (or necessarily best) option.
 There are many intricate legal and financial issues involved, so the assistance of a professional is advisable.

-Therefore, many people decide to go through a real estate broker when they're buying or selling a house.
+Accordingly, many people decide to go through a real estate broker when they're buying or selling a house.
 A real estate broker is a professional who serves as an intermediary between buyers and sellers.
-They can make the procedure much easier, helping deal with the tedious details and formalities.
+They can make the process much easier, helping deal with the tedious details and formalities.

-In North Providence, Rhode Island, most real estate brokers are paid a commission, represented by a part of the sale price of the home.
+In Bristol, Rhode Island, most real estate brokers are paid a commission, represented by a portion of the sale price of the home.
 Some might charge a flat fee, however.

 Usually, buyers have a duty to conduct a reasonable inspection of the property before buying it.
 Therefore, buyers typically can't recover for defects that could have been discovered via reasonable inspection, unless the seller actively conceals them.

-Can a North Providence, Rhode Island Real Estate Attorney help?
+Can a Bristol, Rhode Island Real Estate Attorney help?

 Buying a house can be an exciting, but difficult, experience.
 Most home buyers want to focus on the positive aspects that come with home-ownership, and ignore the tedious paperwork and legal issues.
 A knowledgeable Bristol, Rhode Island real estate attorney can enable this.